MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-ingest-pipeline.md

     ![Screenshot of a pipeline with a Dataflow activity.](./Images/pipeline-run.png)

 9. In the navigation bar on the left edge of the portal, select **&#128447;** (*Browse*).
 Then, in the **Recent** category, select your lakehouse.
-10. Select the **Table view** tab, and select the **new_sales** table to see a preview of the data it contains.
+10. Refresh the **Lakehouse explorer** pane, and then expand **Tables** and select the **new_sales** table to see a preview of the data it contains.
 This table was created by the notebook when it was run by the pipeline.

 In this exercise, you implemented a data ingestion solution that uses a pipeline to copy data to your lakehouse from an external source, and then uses a Spark notebook to transform the data and load it into a table.